What is data documentation?

 Documentation in a separate structured metadata file

-Some disciplines have developed structured metadata schemes for recording supporting information.
-Find out the fields of the metadata scheme, download or copy these fields into your data documentation and fill these in as you go through your project.
+Some disciplines have developed structured metadata schemas (e.g. ISA model and MAGE-Tab) and checklists (e.g. ENA samples checklists) for recording supporting information.
+Find out the fields of the metadata schema and checklist, download or copy these fields into your data documentation and fill these in as you go through your project.
 Some repositories could allow a structured metadata file to accompany files/data being deposited in the repository.

 Documentation in a ‘README’ file